GrieferAtWork/deemon/README.md

   - While deemon 100's compiler configuration handled pretty much any syntax problem with a warning, deemon 200 is default-configured to produce errors, thus preventing faulty code from accidentally being executed

 ### Noteworthy maintained features (that will stay)
-  - Inplace soruce formatting <code>deemon -F</code>
+  - Inplace source formatting <code>deemon -F</code>
   - <code>pack</code>-expressions to omit parenthesis (<code>foo pack 10,20</code> is the same as <code>foo(10,20)</code>)
   - A fully featured C preprocessor (it's a highly advanced version of tpp, including all of its extensions)
   - The <code>\_\_nth</code> keyword being used to select secondary variable matches.

 ### Deprecated features (discouraged usage, but continued maintainance)
   - <code>#include \<...\></code> You really shouldn't be including files any more. - Use modules instead (they're way better)
-  - Various minor syntax changes to steer usercode to before more uniform (warned about in new code; ignored in legacy code)
+  - Various minor syntax changes to steer usercode to being more uniform (warned about in new code; ignored in legacy code)
   - The dedicated syntax for cells (<code>\<foo\></code> is deprecated and not encouraged)
     - Use <code>cell from deemon</code> instead.